amazon-ion/ion-hash-js/README.md

     ```
 1. Use the library to read an Ion value and generate an Ion hash:
     ```javascript
-    import * as ion from 'Ion';
+    import * as ion from 'ion-js';
-    import { cryptoIonHasherProvider, makeHashReader } from 'IonHash';
+    import {cryptoIonHasherProvider, makeHashReader} from 'ion-hash-js';

     let ionStr = '[1, 2, 3]';
     let hashReader = makeHashReader(